-- 191 - (1) (This form is to be used for material extracted from CIA---controlled documents.). considered that interview inadequa 5 . . . . .

-and we considered that interview inadequate.
+- 191 - THE BEST E (This form is to be used for material extracted from CIA-controlled documents.) and we considered that interview inadequate.
 (I should point out that we do not consider it totally inadequate, however.
-It is only on details such as Oswald's physical appearance, side comments or remarks he may have made. etc., that we would like to interrogate Mrs. Duran further.
+It is only on details such as Oswald's physical appearance, side comments or remarks he may have made, etc., that we would like to interrogate Mrs. Duran further.
 On the essential point of whether or not his contacts with the Embassy consisted of anything other than an attempt to travel to Cuba, Silvia Duran's knowledge has probably been exhausted.)
 708/ The Warren Commission staff's attempts to interview Ms. Duran never succeeded.
 709/ Ms. Duran was not interviewed by Americans until 1976, when two reporters from the Washington Post interviewed her.
-710/ On June 6, 1978, representatives of the House Select Committee (on Assassinations interviewed Ms. Duran in Mexico City. - VI.
+710/ On June 6, 1978, representatives of the House Select Committee con Assassinations interviewed Ms. Duran in Mexico City. - VI.
 Information not available at the time of the Warren Commission investigation - A. Silvia Tirado (nee Duran) - 1.
-House Select Committee on Assassinations 6/6/78 353 Gosified by derivation:

-Ms. Tirado (Silvia divorced Horatio Duran in 1968) was never questioned by American officials in 1963.
+House Select Committee on Assassinations 6/6/78 Interview of Silvia Tirado Ms. Tirado (Silvia divorced Horatio Duran in 1968) was never questioned by American officials in 1963.
 Thus, the Committee established contact with the Mexican government and requested that the Mexican government make Silvia Tirado available for an interview.
-711/ The Mexican
+711/ The Mexican Classification:

-Classification TAD

-(This form is to be used for material extracted from CIA---controlled documents.)

-1 (596

-þ

-5.3

-Classifies by derivation: